mackoo13/LDDReflector/readme.md

 To load the LDD model, you need the file in LXFML format.
 The easiest way to save it is using Export option in LDD (Ctrl+E).
 The program will create two files:
-* [name]_reflected.lxfml contains the reflected model
+* reflected.lxfml contains the reflected model
-* [name]_remaining.lxfml keeps all the bricks from the original model, which could not be reflected.
+* remaining.lxfml keeps all the bricks from the original model, which could not be reflected.
 To convert it back to .lxf format, create a new .lxf file and use Import (Ctrl+I).

-At the moment, about 500 common types of bricks are supported.
+At the moment, about 450 common types of bricks are supported.
 Further are possible to reflect, but so far not included to the application.
 Adding new parts' dimensions is quite time-consuming, so at this stage I concentrated only on the more common ones.
 If you need a particular part support, I can add it for you, so feel free to contact me.